 The team is currently preparing the updates to the existing IDPs based on the information gathered over the past few months.

-Stay tuned!
-In late May, affected landowners, residents and other stakeholders will have the opportunity to review the updated draft IDPs and provide their input through an online survey.
+In June, you will be given the opportunity to review the updated draft IDPs and provide input via an online survey.

 Frequently Asked Questions